3D Neural Scene Representations for Visuomotor Control: 3D-Aware Representation Learning for Dynamics Modeling

-\textbf{Neural Radiance Field.} Given a 3D point $\vx \in \mathbb{R}^3$ in a scene and a viewing direction unit vector $\vd \in \mathbb{R}^3$ from a camera, NeRF learns to predict a volumetric radiance field.
-This is represented using a differentiable rendering function $f_\text{NeRF}$ that predicts the corresponding density $\sigma$ and RGB color $\vc$ using $f_\text{NeRF}(\vx, \vd) = (\sigma, \vc)$.
-To render the color of an image pixel, NeRF integrates the information along the camera ray using $\hat{\boldsymbol{C}}(\vr) = \int_{h_\text{near}}^{h_\text{far}}{T(h)\sigma(h)\vc(h)}dh$, where $\vr(h)=\vo + h\vd$ is the camera ray with its origin $\vo \in \mathbb{R}^3$ and unit direction vector $\vd \in \mathbb{R}^3$, and $T(h)=\text{exp}(-\int_{h_\text{near}}^{h}{\sigma(s)}ds)$ is the accumulated transparency between the pre-defined near depth $h_\text{near}$ and far depth $h_\text{far}$ along that camera ray.
-The mean squared error between the reconstructed color $\hat{\boldsymbol{C}}$ and the ground truth $\boldsymbol{C}$ is: \textbf{Neural Radiance Field for Dynamic Scenes.} One key limitation of NeRF is that it assumes the scene is static.
+\textbf{Neural Radiance Field for Dynamic Scenes.} One key limitation of NeRF is that it assumes the scene is static.
 For a dynamic scene, it must learn a separate radiance field $f_\text{NeRF}$ for each time step.
-This severely limits the ability of NeRF to model environments that change over time, as it is both time-consuming and unclear how to transfer knowledge across time or when a new scene is similar to an old one.
-While other models have shown generalization across scenes~\cite{sitzmann2019scene,niemeyer2020differentiable}, these representations do not capture fine details.
-To enable $f_\text{NeRF}$ to model dynamic scenes, we learn an encoding function $f_\text{enc}$ that maps the visual observations to a feature representation $\bm{s}$ for each scene and learn the volumetric radiance field decoding function based on $\bm{s}$.
+This severely limits the ability of NeRF to be used in planning and control, as it is unable to handle dynamic scenes with different initial configurations or input action sequences.
+While other models have shown generalization across scenes~\cite{sitzmann2019scene,niemeyer2020differentiable}, it's unclear how they can be used in visuomotor control.
+To enable $f_\text{NeRF}$ to model dynamic scenes, we learn an encoding function $f_\text{enc}$ that maps the visual observations to a feature representation $\bm{s}$ for each time step and learn the volumetric radiance field decoding function based on $\bm{s}$.
 Let $\{I_t\}$ denotes the set of 2D images that capture a 3D scene at time $t$ from one or more camera viewpoints.
 The image taken from the $i^\text{th}$ viewpoint is represented as $I^i_t$.
-We use ResNet-18 \cite{He_2016_CVPR} to extract a feature vector for each image.
-We take the output of ResNet-18 before the pooling layer and sent it to a fully-connected layer, resulting in a 256 dimension image feature $\vv_t^i$.
-This image feature is concatenated with the corresponding camera viewpoint information (a 16-D vector obtained by flattening the camera view matrix).
-The concatenated feature is processed using a small multilayer perceptron (MLP) to generate the final image feature.
-The scene representation $\bm{s}_t$ at time $t$ is generated by first averaging the image features across multiple camera viewpoints and then being encoded using another small MLP.
+We use ResNet-18~\cite{He_2016_CVPR} to extract a feature vector for each image.
+We take the output of ResNet-18 before the pooling layer and send it to a fully-connected layer, resulting in a 256 dimension image feature $\vv_t^i$.
+This image feature is concatenated with the corresponding camera viewpoint information (a 16-D vector obtained by flattening the camera view matrix) and processed using a small multilayer perceptron (MLP) to generate the final image feature.
+The scene representation $\bm{s}_t$ at time $t$ is generated by first averaging the image features across multiple camera viewpoints, then being encoded using another small MLP and normalized to have a unit L2 norm.

 Given a 3D point $\vx$, a viewing direction unit vector $\vd$, and a scene representation $\bm{s}_t$, we learn a function $f_\text{dec}(\vx, \vd, \bm{s}_t)=(\sigma_t, \vc_t)$ to predict the radiance field represented by the density $\sigma_t$ and RGB color $\vc_t$.
 Similar to NeRF, we use the integrated information along the camera ray to render the color of image pixels from an input viewpoint and then compute the image reconstruction loss using \eqn{eqn:nerf_loss}.
 During each training iteration, we render two images from different viewpoints to calculate more accurate gradient updates. $f_\text{dec}$ depends on the scene representation $\bm{s}_t$, forcing it to encode the 3D contents of the scene to support rendering from different camera poses.